llwyd/llwyd.github.io/_posts/2023-09-17-diving-into-rust.markdown

     println!("{}", dt);
 }
 {% endhighlight %}
-Finally, this function converts the unsignted int 32 unix time to a human readable string which is then printed.
+Finally, this function converts the unsigned int 32 unix time to a human readable string which is then printed.

 # Conclusion
 This was a fun little project to dip my toes into Rust.
 I particularly liked how strict the compiler was, essentially not allowing you to compile any old shite.
 I look forward to continuing to use Rust in future projects!